-Fair Value/Market Value (RVPI)
+Fair value/Market value (RVPI)

 A valuation that represents the amount at which an asset can be acquired or sold in a transaction between willing parties.
-Also referred to as Ending Market Value, Net Asset Value, or Residual Value.
+Also referred to as Ending market value, net asset value, or residual value.
 This amount should be net of any carry/performance fees earned by the GP.
-It is shown as a % of total LP contribution:
+It is shown as a % of total capital called: